boryanagoncharenko/CssCoco/analysis.md

 ---
 **Description**: Avoid using the child selector with tag category rules.
 **Source**: [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS)
-**Violations**:  Violations of this convention are the selectors that have html tags as key selectors and contain a child selector:
+**Violations**:  Violations of this convention are the selectors that have HTML tags as key selectors and contain a child selector:
  ```
 treehead > treerow > treecell {...}
  ```
-**Actions**: Find selectors that have html tags as their key selectors; check whether these selectors contain a child selector.
+**Actions**: Find selectors that have HTML tags as their key selectors; check whether these selectors contain a child selector.

 ---
 **Description**: Question all usages of the child selector.